 What about douching after intercourse?

-Douching is not recommended after intercourse.
+Douching is not recommended after intercourse or any other time.
 There are no benefits and it is not safe because it can cause an increased risk in pelvic inflammatory disease, bacterial vaginosis (an infection of the vagina), and ectopic pregnancy (implantation of the fertilized egg outside of the uterus).
 Your body makes everything it needs to keep it clean.
-All you should be using to clean the outside of your vagina is water and mild soap.
+All you should use to clean the outside of your vagina is water and mild soap.
 However, if you decide to douche in spite of this warning, you should wait at least 6 hours after intercourse so that the spermicide does not get washed away.